kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ### Address Equivalence

-When a Gateway supplies multiple addresses with the same routability value and the same IP family (IPv4 or IPv6), traffic to any of those addresses SHOULD produce equivalent results.
+When a Gateway supplies multiple addresses that share the same effective attributes -- routability value, IP family (IPv4 or IPv6), and any future or implementation-specific per-address attributes -- traffic to any of those addresses SHOULD produce equivalent results.
 Implementations SHOULD NOT specialize listener or routing behavior within such a set.
+This definition is intentionally extensible: as new per-address attributes are introduced, they narrow the equivalence class rather than conflicting with it.

 **Exceptions to Address Equivalence**